seckinozden/spring_sample/README.md

-This is a sample project to show basics of _Spring Framework_ .
+This is a sample project to show the basics of _Spring Framework_ .

 -> Checkout **'SpringXML'** branch to see how spring works with xml based configuration.